Unternet Kernel

 }

-Instead of providing an execute property, this tool will have a process that the kernel will instantiate.
+Instead of providing an execute property, this tool will have a target that the kernel will instantiate.
 The tool will then be called on the process, instead of executing the function:

 const meaningOfLifeTool = createTool({